vanseverk/coffeesocket/README.md

 After we receive the reply of the **PaymentService** in the **CoffeeSocketService** we finally pass the `CoffeeOrder` object along the Reactive Stream again, this time sending it over our original RSocket call as a result.
 When the **CoffeeSocketClient** receives it, its Reactive Stream continues and prints it to the command line, forming the end of our stream.

 ## Conclusion
 In this project we looked at two interesting ways to handle communication through Reactive Streams in a Reactive architecture.
+By making one big Reactive Stream over Project Reactor in multiple JVMs, along with an  RSocket connection and RabbitMQ server we were able to apply backpressure from front to back.
+New CoffeeOrders streaming in will go over all these moving parts, but no blocking needs to happen at any point.

 RSocket enables us a two-way communication stream between two different applications.
 This stream has all the advantages of Reactive Streams on top of the network level, and can even enable us to do two-way streams.